 The Philadelphia Orchestra’s performance of Wynton Marsalis’ opus, Blues Symphony (Symphony No. 2) is an impressive new addition to this year’s field of new live CD recordings.
 It is a presentation that Marsalis’ fans and jazz fans in general will enjoy.
 That is proven in part through the approach to the composition.
 The approach in question is a musical story of America’s history and culture.
 That includes the nation’s musical culture.
 The orchestra’s performance of the composition adds its own layer of appeal to the presentation.
 That is because of its ability to so expertly interpret the symphony’s dynamics, notations, and general effect.
 The recording’s production brings everything full circle and completes the recording’s presentation.
 It ensures the recording’s audio enhances the listening experience, too.
 Each item noted is important in its own way to the whole of the recording.
 All things considered, they make the recording another successful offering from Marsalis and one of the year’s top new live CDs.

-More information on this and other titles from Blue Engine Records is available online at:
+Blues Symphony (Symphony No. 2) is available now.
+More information on this and other titles from Blue Engine is available at: